 Sciatica is a common and painful condition that affects millions of people in America.
 If you are suffering from radiating pain, tingling, numbness, or weakness that starts in the lower back, you are not alone.

-Thankfully, there are effective treatment options available for managing your sciatic nerve pain that do not require medication or surgery.
-If you have trouble walking, standing, or perform basic daily tasks without excruciating pain, then you will be relieved to know that chiropractic treatment can rid you of this burden and even help you prevent recurrences, and our chiropractors at Zaker Chiropractic are here to help.
+Thankfully, there are effective treatment options available for managing your sciatic nerve pain that does not require medication or surgery.
+If you have trouble walking, standing, or performing basic daily tasks without excruciating pain, then you will be relieved to know that chiropractic treatment can rid you of this burden and even help you prevent recurrences, and our chiropractors at Zaker Chiropractic are here to help.

 Sciatica is a symptom of an underlying medical condition.
 The most common cause of sciatica comes as a result of natural aging.

 However, lifestyle choices and other activities can also lead to sciatica, such as being overweight, prolonged sitting, and doing work that requires frequent bending, twisting, or lifting.